Places API

 Search in a building

-It is suitable for searching organizations in a building, for example, in a business center or a mall.
+It is suitable for searching for organizations in a building, for example, in a business center or a mall.
 You can also use it to autocomplete when searching in the building.

 To use this algorithm of forming the search result, you need to pass search_type=indoor

-to the query and specify the building id in the building_id
+to the query and specify the building ID in the building_id

 parameter.